-16 Mar Prepare Yourself for Your Child-Custody Hearing
+16 Mar How To Prepare for a Child Custody Hearing

 Work With Your Lawyers

 You should consult with a trusted family attorney the minute you and your partner decide you want to separate.
 You’ll want someone by your side to help you understand the legalities of the process.
 Remember that you are not in this fight alone.
 Fathers, research fathers’ rights in Washington state.
 The more you know about your rights, the better.
 Don’t let your legal team carry your case alone.
+Bring all your child custody hearing questions to your meetings with your legal team.
 Work with them, and let your attorney know you want to fight for time with your child.
 Yes, you may need a lawyer to assist you, but that doesn’t mean you shouldn’t still be involved with what’s going on.
+Being an active, engaged member of your legal team from your first consultation is one of our most important child custody hearing tips.

 Be Prepared to Compromise